 Security on cryptocurrency platforms: are exchanges safe?

 Bitcoin has proven it has staying power.
-It’s been 11 years since it first launched – inspiring thousands of other coins.
+It launched in January 2009 and has inspired thousands of other coins.
 But there’s one major hurdle that’s stopping these assets from going mainstream: security standards on cryptocurrency platforms.
 It seems as if there’s a new report of a major cyber attack every week.
 In some cases, innocent users have had their funds wiped out – and businesses have gone bust.